isabella232/laserfiche-sharepoint-integration/testing/test_plan.md

 1. Click the pencil button to edit a profile and add some compatible metadata mappings like a text type for the SharePoint Column and a String type for the Laserfiche Field, for example.
 Click Save.
     - Expected Results:
       - The page should indicate that the profile was saved.
+      - If you click edit again, you should see the changes that you originally made

 #### Test 'after import' configuration